-This breed’s personality is typically very sweet and loving, but they can also be independent.
-They are usually quite active cats and love to play.
-However, one study done in Finland did find that Turkish Vans have higher than average tendencies towards fearfulness, aggression, and lower stress tolerance.
+This cat is usually quite sweet but I do have to mention that one study done in Finland did find that Turkish Vans have higher than average tendencies towards fearfulness, aggression, and lower stress tolerance.
 They’re not lap cats by any means and do not like being picked up all that much.
 They’d rather spend time near you than on top of you.

 12. Egyptian Mau